jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Future blogs will present practices that help achieve and maintain these attributes.

 # Behavior Based
-Unit Tests should define and confirm expected observable behavior, not implementation.
+Unit Tests should define and confirm expected observable behavior.
+Unit tests should not indicate or depend upon implementation details.
 This can be tricky, since observable behavior derives from the implementation, and implementation is shaped by expected behavior.

-A good unit test should define the expected behavior.
-It should not indicate or depend upon implementation details.
 We should be able to [refactor](https://refactoring.com/) the code without breaking the unit tests, where refactoring is defined as changing the structure of the code without changing its behavior.

 Unit tests that depend upon implementation details will be more brittle.
 They will fail as the implementation is updated.
 They will become a maintenance burden.

 # Fine Grained
 A unit test should define and confirm a single observable behavior.
-Since methods often contain multiple behaviors, including validation and edge cases, a method often requires a suite of multiple unit tests.
+Since methods often contain multiple behaviors, including validation and edge cases, a single method often requires a suite of multiple unit tests to cover all of its cases.

-When an implementation change violates previous behavior, then ideally only the unit tests that are associated with that behavior should fail.
+When an implementation change violates defined behavior, then ideally only the unit tests that are based upon that behavior should fail.

 # Declarative
 Unit tests should declare the context of the observable behavior.
 Not only does this help limit one test to one behavior, but it also documents intent.

-When a test fails, it provides context as to where the failure might reside within the implementation.
-Context may be as mechanical as running the failing test in isolation with code coverage activated and then reviewing the statements that were executed.
+When a test fails, its context should provide clues as to where the failure might reside within the implementation.
+This may be as mechanical as running the failing test in isolation with code coverage activated and then reviewing the statements that were executed.
 The highlighted statements are probably the best places to start investigating the failure.

 # Complete
 A suite of unit tests should declare and confirm all possible behaviors that the software may encounter.
 This includes the this-should-never-happen edge cases.